cenchat/ember-attrs-validations/README.md

 Gone are the days where you forgot to pass an attribute from a parent to a child component.
 This addon will throw an error *only* in your test runs whenever a required attribute is undefined.

+## Compatibility

+Supports Ember CLI v2.4 LTS.

+I'm planning to support only the latest [LTS](http://emberjs.com/blog/2016/02/25/announcing-embers-first-lts.html) versions of Ember.
+I won't be doing tests for any versions other than that.

 ## Usage

 Currently only supports validations for required fields and data type.